FREEW0RK/FREEW0RK.github.io/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

 ### Deployment
+As Organization:
+1. create new Branch e.g. gh-pages
+2. go back on main branch
+        add after project name a:  DEPLOYMENT BRANCH in docusaurus.config.json
+        deploymentBranch: 'gh-pages', // The branch of the docs repo to publish.

 Using SSH: